prof-spock/LilypondToBandVideoConverter/README.md

   target audio volume, list of mutable voices for the audio tracks etc.

-Based on those files the python scripts -- together with some open-source command-line software like ffmpeg or fluidsynth -- produce all the target files either incrementally or altogether.
+Based on those files the python script -- together with some open-source command-line software like ffmpeg or fluidsynth -- produces all the target files either incrementally or altogether.

 ## Installation and Requirements

-All the scripts are written in python and can be installed as a python package.
+The script and its components are written in python and can be installed as a single python package.
 The package requires either Python&nbsp;2.7 or Python&nbsp;3.3 or later.

 Additionally the following software has to be available: